-BSF STATUS, RPO ;Bank 1

-BSF EECON1, WREN ;Enable write

-BCF INTCON, GIE ;Disable INTs.

-MOVLW 55h ;

-red MOVWF EECON2 ;Write 55h

-duii MOVLW AAh ;

-Sec MOVLW MOVWF EECON2 ;Write AAh

-BSF EECON1,WR ;Set WR bit

-;begin write

-BSF INT CON, GIE ;Enable INTs.
+- Required BSF BSF BCF BTFSC GOTO MOVLW MOVWF MOVLW BSF STATUS, RP0 EECON1, WREN INTCON, GIE INTCON,GIE \$-2 55h EECON2 AAh EECON2 EECON2 EECON1,WR ;Bank 1 ;Enable write ;Disable INTs. ;See AN576 ; ;Write 55h ; ;Write AAh ;Set WR bit Required MOVLW AAh EECON2 ; ; ;Write AAh BSF INT EECONI, WR ;Set WR bit ;begin write ;Enable INTs.

-The write will not initiate if the above sequence is not exactly followed (write 55h to EECON2, write AAh to EECON2, then set WR bit) for each byte.
+The write will not initiate if the above sequence is not followed exactly (write 55h to EECON2, write AAh to EECON2, then set WR bit) for each byte.
 We strongly recommend that interrupts be disabled during this code segment.
 A cycle count is executed during the required sequence.
-Any number what is not equal to the required cycles to execute the required sequence will cause the data not to be written into the EEPROM.
+Any number that is not equal to the required cycles to execute the required sequence will cause the data not to be written into the EEPROM.